adstuart/azure-privatelink-dns-microhack/README.md

 # Scenario

 Contoso group is a consumer electrical retail company.
 The company works within a regulated industry and would like to secure their use of Azure PaaS services.
-As part of the evaluation the IT team has started to look at using Azure Private Link.
-Due to technical reasons this was put on hold and they have turned to Microsoft for support.
+As part of the evaluation the IT team has started to look at using **Azure Private Link**.

 ## Context

-Different types of customer DNS.
-Link to Daniels work on accessing DNS landscape within a customer and top 5 questions to ask.
+This MicroHack scenario walks through the use of Azure Private Link with a focus on the required changes needed for DNS.
+Specifically this builds up to include working with a an existing custom DNS infrastrucutre (I.e. a customer using their own Virtual Machines for Internal DNS Resolution).
+In this lab we use Microsoft DNS running on top of Microsoft Windows Server 2019, but your customer could be using another DNS solution such as BIND on Linux, or Infoblox.

 # Pre-requisites